Philippe Mottu

 Philippe Mottu was a Swiss diplomat, author and activist born on 9 October 1913 in Geneva; he died in Lonay (Vaud) on 23 August 2010.
 In 1946, inspired by the American Frank Buchman, he was instrumental in the acquisition of the former Caux Palace Hotel, a dilapidated hotel above Montreux, Switzerland, by a group of about 100 Swiss, in order to create an international conference centre at the service of European reconciliation and reconstruction.
-He wrote a dozen of books of political and social philosophy.
+He wrote a dozen books of political and social philosophy.

 Biography

 Background and youth

 The scion of an old Geneva family whose ancestor Jacques Mottu had moved to Geneva towards 1597, Philippe Mottu is the son of the pastor Henri Mottu, moderator of the « vénérable Compagnie des Pasteurs de Genève », and of Marthe Mottu, née Reverdin.

 A graduate of the Political Science school of the Geneva University, he started his professional life in a bank.
 In 1933 he underwent a deep spiritual experience which led him to undertake theology studies in Lausanne.
 There, his Latin professor, Jules Rochat, put him in touch with the Oxford Group, soon to become Moral Rearmament (and currently Initiatives of Change).
 He was immediately won by the ideas and practice of the Oxford Group.